 What can be done about it?

 The Better Chicken Commitment (BCC) is a set of higher animal welfare standards, the most important of which reduce the number of birds kept inside sheds and ensure that slower-growing, healthier breeds of chickens are used.

 These standards have been developed and agreed by over 30 animal organisations, and outline the steps all companies should be taking to ensure they are not complicit in some of the worst atrocities faced by farmed animals.

 Hundreds of companies overseas have committed to the BCC.
-So far, Domino’s is the only company in New Zealand to commit to reaching these higher standards for chickens.
+So far, Domino’s, My Food Bag, HelloFresh and SwoleFoods are the only companies in New Zealand to commit to reaching these higher standards for chickens.

 Update: As of August 2023, signatories of the BCC in New Zealand include, Columbus Coffee, Mexico, The Coffee Club and Bird On A Wire.

 Download your copy of our guide to Chicken Meat Labels.